anshulrao/online-restaurant-service/README.md

 ## Execution

-NOTE: Start the KitchenService and FinanceService before OrderService and mak3 sure you are inside
+NOTE: Start the `KitchenService` and `FinanceService` before `OrderService` and make sure you are inside `%src` before executing the below commands.
-%src before executing the below commands
+Also, add the secondary server endpoints to `secondary-order-service.properties` so that `User` clients are able to detect them.

 * `> javac */*/*java`
 * `> rmiregistry`